emera86/SASmanual-MkDocs/SASmanual/docs/sql/displaying-results.md

 If you specify a column name, the COUNT function counts the number of rows in the table or in a subset of rows that have a nonmissing value for that column.
 If you specify an asterisk, the COUNT function returns the total number of rows in a table or in a group of rows.
 The FREQ and N functions cannot accept an asterisk as an argument.
-*/

-/* 2.3 Calculating Summary Statistics for Groups of Data */ /*
+### Calculating Summary Statistics for Groups of Data

-PROC SQL processes non-summarized columns and summarized columns differently:
+`PROC SQL` processes non-summarized columns and summarized columns differently:

 For non-summarized columns, PROC SQL generates one row of output for each row that the query processes.
 For summarized columns, PROC SQL reduces multiple input rows to a single row of output.